patriciamcphee/portfolio/docs/resume.md

 **LivePerson**<br />
 **Technical Writer II** <br />
-Seattle, WA and partially remote <br />
+Seattle, WA - Partially remote <br />
 March 2019 - June 2019

 Worked with the Android and iOS development team to rewrite the SDK and API guides for mobile messaging.